DeluxerPanda/Short_Message_Service/README.md

 - Users have the ability for SMS scheduling on a daily, weekly, monthly, or yearly basis.
 - Users have the ability to get numbers from contact book
 - User can add multiple numbers
+- User can edit SMS after scheduling and reschedul
 - More coming soon!